Contact Us

 However, OTP's requirement for key uniqueness and length equal to the message makes practical application challenging.
 Key distribution poses a significant problem because a secure method to transmit the key without interception must already be in place.
 If that channel were in place, then creating a key might not be necessary to begin with; the secured channel would be used to send the data.
 Another practical challenge to using OTP is in the case of continuous secure communication: a new key of a length equivalent to the data must be continuously generated during transmission, which complicates the use of OTP in scenarios involving large data volumes or frequent communications.

-Advanced Secure Communication Protocols
+Quantum Communication Protocols

 Communication protocols such as teleportation and quantum secure direct communication (QSDC) provide information-theoretic security, making them resistant to any computational power, including future quantum computers.
 This security stems from fundamental scientific principles:

 Entanglement.
 Entanglement is a phenomenon where quantum systems, such as a pair of photons used in quantum communication, become interconnected such that the state of one cannot be described without the other, regardless of the distance separating them.
-In quantum communication, entanglement is a valuable resource, especially for secure data transmission across entanglement-based Advanced Secure Networks because any attempt to eavesdrop on the quantum state alters the state itself, thereby revealing the presence of an eavesdropper
+In quantum communication, entanglement is a valuable resource, especially for secure data transmission across entanglement-based Quantum Networks because any attempt to eavesdrop on the quantum state alters the state itself, thereby revealing the presence of an eavesdropper

 27 White Paper Copy of 2024-04-04 QSC